rokstrnisa/RokClock/README.markdown

 entries (default: `logFilename=log.txt`).

 ### 4.1 Specifying the projects ###
-The projects are specified in the projects file (defined within the configuration file).
+The projects are specified in the projects file (its path is specified within the configuration file).
 The syntax for specifying projects is:

     main_project[{tooltip}]
     				sub_project[{tooltip}]